I’ve got a quick, easy, and delicious crock pot meal for you!

 - About 30 mins before serving, stir cream cheese into chili.

 - I used “Fiesta Blend” canned corn with green and red peppers, which gave it a little something extra than plain canned corn.

 - You could add a small can of chopped green chilis and/or some cayenne powder if you want a little extra kick

 - If you don’t have any canned corn, use frozen corn but add a little bit of water in with them to substitute the liquid that the canned corn would have

 - You could probably substitute Great Northern or Cannellini beans instead of the black beans if you want

-- If you don’t have a can of Rotel on hand, I’m sure you could substitute canned diced tomatoes, or even a jar of salsa if you want.
+- If you don’t have a can of Rotel on hand, I’m sure you could substitute canned diced tomatoes or even a jar of salsa.